Transparent Financial Planning Near Woodbury, MN

 At New Horizons, the financial plan always comes first.
 Products are introduced only when a genuine need is identified through the planning process.
 The strategy drives the recommendation — not the other way around.
 Any product commissions are disclosed and arise from planning-identified needs, not from sales quotas or product incentives.

-As with any engagement where an advisor may earn product commissions, clients should review the firm's full fee and compensation disclosures.
+Clients should review the firm's full fee and compensation disclosures.
 New Horizons discloses all compensation sources as required by its regulatory obligations.

 Why It Matters Here

-What Transparent, Subscription-Based Planning Means for Woodbury Executives
+What Transparent Planning Means for Woodbury Executives

 Woodbury and the surrounding Washington County corridor attract a significant concentration of senior professionals, executives, and business owners.
-Many arrive at their mid-50s with considerable accumulated wealth, complex benefit packages, and a growing awareness that the decisions ahead — retirement timing, tax strategy, and income transition — carry more consequence than earlier financial decisions.
+Many arrive at their mid-50s with considerable accumulated wealth, complex benefit packages, and growing awareness that the decisions ahead — retirement timing, tax strategy, and income transition — carry more consequence than earlier financial decisions.

-Complex Decisions Benefit from Aligned Advice
+Decisions That Benefit from Aligned Advice

 • 1

-Equity compensation and stock option decisions
+Equity compensation and stock option timing decisions

 • 2